mercadopago/devsite-docs/guides/resources/document-types.en.md

 ## Availability of documents by country

-See below the types of documents accepted according to each country.
+See below the document types accepted according to each country.

 | Country | Document type | ID |
 | :--- | :--- | :--- |